ljlodl5/surfs_up/README.md

 ## **Overview**
 The goal is to utilize SQLAlchemy to analyze a data table focused on a variety of weather statistics in Hawaii.
-Ultimately the question the challenge is trying to resolve is whether a surf and ice cream shop business will thrive and be profitable year-round on Oahu.
-The focus is currently on determining if Oahu is temperate enough in June and December.
+Ultimately the question the challenge is trying to resolve is whether a surf and ice cream shop business will thrive and be profitable year-round on Oahu?
+The current focus is on determining whether Oahu is temperate enough in June and December.
-However, even after ascertaining these facts there exists other opportunities to explore in order to determine if this is the best residence for a surf and ice-cream shop.
+However, even after ascertaining these facts there exists other opportunities to explore in order to answer if this is the best residence for a surf and ice-cream shop.

 ### **Results**: